arthritis in dogs - the basics

 This section of the website contains a wealth of information on what arthritis is, how to identify arthritis in your dog, and what it can mean long-term.

-Arthritis is commonly and mistakenly described as a disease of the cartilage of a joint.
+Arthritis in dogs is commonly and mistakenly described as a disease of the cartilage of a joint.

 Osteoarthritis (OA) is the most common cause of chronic pain in dogs.
 It affects 80% of dogs over the age of 8 years old, and potentially up to 35% of dogs of all ages.
 It is considered a welfare concern in companion animals such as dogs, especially if left untreated.